 The last connection is an inappropriate one represented by the industrial yard of Roberts Oxygen and the County's EMOC facilities to the south of Town.
 The latter facilities were relocated by the County from just adjacent to the Shady Grove Metro stop to redevelop that property into denser mixed uses.
 It includes a maintenance facility for the Intercounty Connector, the temporary worker center, a hydrogen vehicle refueling station, and the salt barn facility for county roads.
 The salt barn is a large storage structure within 50 feet of the Town border behind the Brown Street extended neighborhood.
 This tight setback contradicted the county's requirement of 100 feet for the zone, and the building looms behind the houses, negatively impacting the context of the historic conservation meadow viewshed.
 This county development also disrupted the existing stormwater flows and required the installation of stormwater containment ponds and piping adjacent to the wetlands at the bottom of Brown Street.
 The county road Comprehensive plan includes the roadway connection mentioned above.
-A multi-use trail is being planned as part of the County Bikeways Comprehensive plan to connect the Town with the Crabbs Branch Way bike path.
+A multi-use trail is being planned as part of the County Bikeways Comprehensive plan to connect the Town with the Crabbs Branch Way bike shared use path, the Shady Grove Metro Station, the Grove Shopping Center, and the Montgomery County bikeway system.
 The planned roadway will need to bridge intervening wetlands.